Changing the landscape : one campaign at a time.

 Digital Content Coordinator

 Karissa joined the RAVEN team in June 2019.
-She first-generation immigrant and settler, born in the Caribbean island of Trinidad and Tobago, and moved to Canada at age 10.
-She is grateful to have had a childhood that was spent in tropical rainforests, climbing fruit trees, and harvesting medicinal plants because it instilled a deep appreciation for the natural world and her home country – even when migrating to the concrete jungles of Canada.
+She is a first-generation immigrant and settler, born in the Caribbean island of Trinidad and Tobago, and moved to Canada at age 10.

 She is of Indian and Portuguese ancestry and is committed to learning about her deep colonial history and the culture of her ancestors.
 Community and connection are important values to her, and she recognizes that she carries an immense amount of privilege, having been able to migrate to Canada at such a young age.
 She feels humbled to be a part of the RAVEN team, using the power of visual media to amplify the voices of the Indigenous Nations who are defending their land and culture.